2019 Eportfolio Webinar Series

-The ePortfolios Australia Organising Committee are pleased to announce that there will be two free annual webinar events in 2017.
-The first webinar will be:
+The ePortfolios Australia Organising Committee are pleased to announce the second of two webinars for 2019 in September 2019:

 Where: Online in Blackboard Collaborate – participants will be sent a link via email to the webinar room the day prior.
-To view the hardware and software pre-requisites for Blackboard Collaborate please visit support.blackboardcollaborate.com
+To view the hardware and software pre-requisites for Blackboard Collaborate please visit Blackboard Help.

 These are free events proudly brought to you by ePortfolios Australia.

 Contact us via email to suggest webinar topics and/or presenters or offer to present yourself or call on 0400 732 270.